mw-it/seo4all/README.md

 + ✔️ free tools
 + ✔️ free website audit tips
 + ✔️ seo4all BOOK (planning)
-+ ✔️ **All tips, tricks and recommendations are tried and tested in real environments and on successful websites that have generated at least 15+ million euros in annual sales 💰!!!**
++ ✔️ **ALL tips, tricks and recommendations are tried and tested in real production environments, live websites, online shops and in successful companies that have generated at least 15+ million euros in annual sales 💰!!!**

 ## SEO (SEARCH ENGINE OPTIMIZATION): ONPAGE & OFFPAGE
 <details>